The Beginning: Friends of Temperance

 There is, perhaps, more Bible truth and religious teachings in our ritual than those in the private workings of any other Order that we know of.2

 Gen. Robert E. Lee wrote to the Friends of Temperance.
-‘My experience through life has convinced me that, while moderation and temperance in all things are commendable and beneficial, abstinence from spiritous liquors is the best safeguard of morals and health.’3 Lee believed a common myth.
-That drinks of beer, wine and spirits contain different amounts of alcohol.
-They all have the same amount of pure alcohol.
+“My experience through life has convinced me that, while moderation and temperance in all things are commendable and beneficial, abstinence from spiritous liquors is the best safeguard of morals and health.”3 Lee believed a common myth.
+That standard drinks of beer, wine and spirits contain different amounts of pure alcohol.
+They all have the same amount.
+It’s six-tenths of one ounce.

 By 1876, the order existed in eleven states with about 20,000 members.
 It published a weekly paper, the Friends of Temperance.